shotgunsoftware/developer.shotgunsoftware.com/docs/en/trusted-solutions/tier1/setup/media_segregation.md

 You will need to deploy an S3 proxy in your VPC to proxy the traffic from your network into the S3 VPC endpoint.
 We provide an [S3 proxy CloudFormatiom Template](https://sg-shotgunsoftware.s3-us-west-2.amazonaws.com/tier1/cloudformation_templates/sg-s3-proxy.yml) as a starting point.
 This will create an ECS Cluster and an ECS service to run the S3 proxy on AWS Fargate behind an AWS ALB.

-### Upload the Docker image to a private AWS Docker repositoty
+### Upload the Docker image to a private AWS Docker repository

 Create an [AWS ECR Repository](https://aws.amazon.com/ecr/) named s3-proxy.